Module Catalogue 2025/26

 Module Talk: On-campus introduction to the module, the placement process and to placements.

-Workshops: On-campus writing group sessions to support students to develop their academic writing skills.
+Workshops: On-campus writing workshops to support development of methods and writing skills.

 Employer-Based Learning: 25 Days practice/ placement in a relevant venue negotiated with the placement manager.
 Undertaking work outside the university to collect data and develop skills e.g. Work Placement; site visits; visits to museums and galleries.